What Is Medical Terminology? (With Examples and Definitions)

 Oste/o: Oste or osteo refer to health concerns related to bones.

 Pulmon/o: Pulmon or pulmono refer to health concerns related to lungs.

 Stasis: Stasis refers to the flow of a bodily fluid slowing or stopping entirely.

 Explore more articles

-- What Is Brand Merchandising?
-(With Benefits and Tips)
+- FAQ: What Is Upper Management?
+(With Roles and Skills)

 - 5 Employee Testimonial Examples to Help a Company Grow

 - Importance of Allocating Costs (With Method and Examples)

 - How to Learn From Failure (With Benefits and Tips)